 Arts and Cultural Development Grants

-Snowy Valleys Council in partnership with Snowy Hydro is proud to offer an Arts and Cultural Development Grants Program to support our diverse and culturally rich region through community driven projects, initiatives and events that create opportunities for enriched arts and cultural experience within the community.
+Snowy Valleys Council in partnership with Snowy Hydro is proud to offer an annual Arts and Cultural Development Grants Program to support our diverse and culturally rich region through community driven projects, initiatives and events that create opportunities for enriched arts and cultural experience within the community.

 The grant program is designed to: